ztachip/ztachip/Documentation/HardwareBuildProcedure.md

 ztachip is integrated to a FPGA design as a Qsys component.

+ztachip QSYS component is defined in [ztachip_hw.tcl](https://github.com/ztachip/ztachip/blob/master/hardware/HDL/ztachip_hw.tcl)

+After QSYS IP search path is set to ~/ztachip/hardware/HDL, QSYS should detect ztachip component package and make it available to be inserted to model.

 Picture below shows ztachip qsys configuration as defined in ~/ztachip/hardware/examples/DE10_NANO_SoC_FB/soc_system.qsys

 ![ztachip qsys](images/ztachip_qsys.png)